martinratinaud/work-with-me/readme.md

 ## One sentence to describe myself

-Happy, funny, full of ideas human who create web platforms and enjoy life
+Happy-funny-full of ideas-human who create web platforms and enjoy life

 ## Values

-- Transparency
+- Transparency / Honesty
 - Curiosity
 - Happiness